Monsaiaung/election-analysis/README.md

 ## Election-Audit Summary

 Working with big election data it is necessary to use the right tool to count the votes of the candidates and the county with accuracy and efficiency.
-By using the the programming tools and code made in Python and VSC, the election commission could utilize in analyzing other elections in different year or counties with some modifications.
+By using this programming tools and script made in Python and VSC, the election commission could utilize in analyzing other elections in different year or counties with some modifications.

 ### Example 1
 By downloading a new set of data file(.csv) in the Resources folder, the election commission can replace the data need to analyze in the line